wp-plugins/social-contact-display/readme.txt

 == Description ==

 Homepage Technologies have created a simple social contact display widget for your WordPress website.
 A very simple user interface allows you to easily update both your business address and your social media sites, including Facebook, Twitter, LinkedIn, Google Plus and Pinterest.
-The widget is modular, so you can choice which options you want to display.
+The widget is modular, so you can choose which options you want to display.

 You also have the choice of social media icons to work with your background colour and the widget inherits your sites CSS.